 There are over 100 online casinos in the UK.
 They constantly compete to win and keep customers.

 One of the ways that they do this is through casino offers.

 This is like the bookies offering free bets and price boosts.
 Instead, casinos give out free spins, bonuses, and cashback.

-By only doing offers where we have this advantage, we could make up to £1000 from welcome offers, and up to £800 per month from reload offers.
+By only doing offers where we have this advantage, we could make over £800 from welcome offers, plus £250-£800 per month from reload offers.